avabs/avabs.github.io/Module 4/general_security_network_security.md

         - data sent in a channel is checked on the basis of their hash if it is not compromised

 #### Protect Virtual network by using Azure Firewall
-- Firewall is a network security device taht maonitor incoming an outgoings network traffic decide whether to allows or block specific traffic
+- Firewall is a network security device that monitor incoming an outgoings network traffic decide whether to allows or block specific traffic
 - Managed cloud based firewall
     - It is a stateful firewall, analyses the complete content of a network connection